frankchen121212/SmartShop/README.md

       <img src="example/2.PNG", width="400">
   </div>

-  ### Or，there isn't such an item, the following information will also be displayed
+  ### Or，there isn't such an item, the following information will also be displayed, showing that there isn't such an item

   <div align="center">
        <img src="example/3.PNG", width="400">